Vishesh-2/Linux-ACLs/README.md

 # ACLs_and_setuid in LINUX

 ## Description of the Systems
-* The provided directory `ACLs_and_setuid` implements custom ACL in a linux system keeping emphasis on `setuid` system call.
+* The provided directory `ACLs_and_setuid` implements custom ACL and its correponding custom sudo in a linux system keeping emphasis on `setuid` system call.

+* Custom sudo program is referred as `simple_sudo` and is owned by `root`.
+It allows executing commands of ACLs by a user who does not have relevant permission.
+It is analogous to the default sudo in linux that gives over and above access to the user than he currently has.
+It enables the current user to perform an action as the owner of the file on which action needs to be performed.

 * Implementation done on an Ubuntu 20.04 VM.